Legislative Purpose and the Judicial Process: The Lincoln Mills Case (with Harry H. Wellington), 71 Harv. L. Rev. 1 (1957)

 Date of Authorship for this Version

 Bickel, Alexander M. and Wellington, Harry H., "Legislative Purpose and the Judicial Process: The Lincoln Mills Case (with Harry H. Wellington)" (1957).
 Faculty Scholarship Series.
-Paper 3969.
+3969.